 What I should consider before buying a horse?

-Prior to buying a horse at public auction Boomer Bloodstock specifically focuses on two components: pedigree research and physical inspections.
+Prior to buying a horse at public auction, Boomer Bloodstock specifically focuses on two components: pedigree research and physical inspections.

 Pedigree research occurs prior to arriving at the sale and commences as soon as the catalogue is released.
-Statistics are analysed as well as unique proprietary data to help gauge where value lies in the sale.
+Statistics are analysed as well as unique proprietary data to help gauge where the value lies in the sale.
 Additionally, much work is done on each individual horse’s pedigree in regards to a mare’s produce and race record.
 There are clues to the value of the horse and what racing it might find optimal that can be gained by assessing a pedigree.

 When physically inspecting a horse, there are numerous variables to consider: